alinush/alinush.github.io/_includes/refs.md

 [^KL07]: **Introduction to Modern Cryptography**, by Jonathan Katz and Yehuda Lindell, 2007

 [^KL15]: **Introduction to Modern Cryptography**, by Jonathan Katz and Yehuda Lindell, 2007

+[^KL17]: **BIP32-Ed25519: Hierarchical Deterministic Keys over a Non-linear Keyspace**, by Khovratovich, Dmitry and Law, Jason, *in 2017 IEEE European Symposium on Security and Privacy Workshops (EuroS&PW)*, 2017

 [^KL23]: **Save The Implicit Flow?
 Enabling Privacy-Preserving RP Authentication in OpenID Connect**, by Maximilian Kroschewski and Anja Lehmann, 2023, [[URL]](https://petsymposium.org/2023/files/papers/issue4/popets-2023-0100.pdf)